Treats attention deficit hyperactivity disorder (ADHD) and narcolepsy. This medicine is a stimulant.

 When This Medicine Should Not Be Used

-You should not use this medicine if you or your child have had an allergic reaction to methylphenidate.
-You should not use this medicine if you have glaucoma, or if you are anxious, tense, or agitated most of the time.
-You should not use this medicine if you have muscle tics or a history of Tourette's syndrome (a condition that causes you to have muscle twitches or to make sounds you are not able to control).
-Do not use this medicine if you have taken a medicine for depression called an MAO inhibitor (MAOI), such as Eldepryl®, Marplan®, Nardil®, or Parnate®, in the past 14 days.
+Do not use this medicine if you have had an allergic reaction to methylphenidate.
+Do not use this medicine if you have glaucoma, or if you are anxious, tense, or agitated most of the time.
+Do not use this medicine if you have muscle tics or a history of Tourette syndrome.
+Do not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
 Do not use Metadate CD® if you have severe high blood pressure, severe chest pain or heart rhythm problems, heart failure, a recent heart attack, an overactive thyroid, fructose intolerance, glucose-galactose malabsorption, or sucrase-isomaltase insufficiency.

 How to Use This Medicine

-Long Acting Capsule, Liquid, Tablet, Chewable Tablet, Long Acting Tablet
+Long Acting Capsule, Liquid, Long Acting Suspension, Tablet, Chewable Tablet, Long Acting Tablet

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- It is best to take the immediate-release tablet 30 to 45 minutes before meals.
+- Take the immediate-release tablet 30 to 45 minutes before meals.
 Take the last dose of the day before 6 PM if you have problems falling asleep.

-- The extended-release form of this medicine is taken once a day, usually just before the morning meal.
+- The extended-release form of this medicine is taken once a day, usually in the morning.
 Swallow the capsule or tablet whole with water or other liquids.
-Do not break, chew, or crush it.
+Do not crush, break, or chew it.

-- If you or your child cannot swallow the extended-release capsule whole, carefully open the capsule and sprinkle the medicine on one tablespoonful of applesauce.
+- If you cannot swallow the extended-release capsule whole, carefully open the capsule and sprinkle the medicine on a tablespoonful of applesauce.
 Swallow this mixture right away and drink some water.
 Do not save the mixture for a later time.

-- Tell your doctor if you or your child cannot swallow the extended-release tablet whole.
+- Tell your doctor if you cannot swallow the extended-release tablet whole.
 A different form of the medicine may be needed.

 - While taking the extended-release form of this medicine, part of the tablet may pass into your stools.
 This is normal and is nothing to worry about.